Unmissable Experiences in Rhodes

 7) Explore one of Greece’s oldest villages

-Top tip: skip Lindos beach and cool off with a swim in less-known Agios Pavlos (Saint Paul’s) Bay.
+Top tip: skip popular Lindos beach; cool off with a swim in less-known Agios Pavlos (Saint Paul’s) Bay.